-Don’t worry, it’s easier than you think.
-Let’s begin the legit check guide.
+Don’t worry, spotting fakes is easier than you may think.

 We’ll start with a comparison of the Turtle Dove colourway, but everything you see below works as well for Pirate Black, Oxford Tan and the Moonrock versions.